 adesso e nell’ora della nostra morte.
 Amen.

-Listen to Ave Maria in Italian below.
+Listen to Ave Maria in Italian

 Hail Mary, full of grace,

 the Lord is with thee;

 blessed art thou among women,